Krazy Kat: History

 Despite its relatively low popularity among the general public, Krazy Kat gained a wide following among intellectuals.
 In 1922, a jazz ballet based on the comic was produced and scored by John Alden Carpenter; though the performance played to sold-out crowds on two nights and was given positive reviews in The New York Times and The New Republic, it failed to boost the strip's popularity as Hearst had hoped.
 In addition to Seldes and Cummings, contemporary admirers of Krazy Kat included T. S. Eliot, Willem de Kooning, H. L. Mencken, P. G. Wodehouse, Jack Kerouac, Robert Benchley, Carl Sandburg, and artist Paul Nash.
 In 1931, Nash wrote that "no country has produced, in the narrow limits of this medium, a fantastic philosopher such as George Herriman".
 Reportedly, president Woodrow Wilson also read the strip regularly.
 More recent scholars and authors have seen the strip as reflecting the Dada movement and prefiguring postmodernism.

 In the summer of 1934, the Krazy Kat Sunday page was temporarily shelved, although the daily strip continued as before.
 Beginning in June 1935, Krazy Kat's Sunday page returned, and was thereafter published in full color.
 Though the number of newspapers carrying it dwindled in its last decade, Herriman continued to draw Krazy Kat, creating roughly 3,000 comics in total, until his death in April 1944 (the final Sunday page was published exactly two months later, on June 25).
+Bob Naylor drew the Krazy Kat daily strips from February 21 to March 18, 1944 when Herriman was too ill to keep the strips on schedule for King Features Syndicate.
 Hearst promptly canceled the strip after the artist died, because, contrary to the common practice of the time, he did not want to see a new cartoonist take over.